 Across India and the world, Diwali is celebrated, and it is covered in detail in 10 lines on Diwali.

-Diwali is the biggest festival of India and for Hindus including Sikh, Jain and some Buddhist also celebrate Diwali.5 days of Diwali is not only a festival or celebration even a chance to purify oneself by killing inner demons, which is inside of many like, jealous, hate, ego, etc. and Diwali is also the hope of new happiness and Light.
+Diwali is the biggest festival of India and Hindus including Sikh, Jain and some Buddhist also celebrate Diwali 5 days of Diwali is not only a festival or celebration even a chance to purify oneself by killing inner demons, which is inside of many like, jealous, hate, ego, etc. and Diwali is also the hope of new happiness and Light.
+So I hope you all like the 10 Lines on Diwali article.